Bishop Dubois High School: History

 Bishop Dubois High School of New York City opened its doors in September 1946 with the first graduating class in 1950.

 The main building and Annex of the private, Roman Catholic Bishop Dubois high school was located in the Hamilton Heights area of Manhattan at 503 and 505 West 152nd St. New York City, N.Y.
 10031.

 The main building of the school consisted of four floors located at 503 West 152nd Street.
 The building was extended with an additional two floors located at 505 West 152nd Street to provide a gymnasium and more classrooms above.

-The Catholic school was established using the name, Bishop John Dubois, after John DuBois (August 24, 1764 – December 20, 1842).
+The Catholic school was established using the name Bishop John Dubois, after John DuBois (August 24, 1764 – December 20, 1842).

 The secondary school provided education to male students and prepared them for college and provided the basis for the development of spiritual, academic, and personal qualities to promote themselves and their family, community, and society.

+Notable alumni

+The students who attended the school were from the five boroughs of New York City.